Favorite Colors for a Cozy Winter Home

 Room by Room

 Invest your time and money into rooms that you spend the most time in, such as the living room, kitchen, bedroom, or master bathroom.
 Or, if you’re expecting company this season, update the guest room with a fresh hue.
-Here is a room by room guide to help make your home cozier this winter and all year round.
+Here is a room-by-room guide to help make your home cozier this winter and all year round.

-Bedrooms are naturally cozy spaces, but you can easily elevate your room by adding rich jewel toned bedding, draperies, and rugs, with dark wood flooring and blinds.
+Bedrooms are naturally cozy spaces, but you can easily elevate your room by adding rich jewel-toned bedding, draperies, and rugs, with dark wood flooring and blinds.

 With so much stark, white porcelain and hard tile and fixtures a bathroom can feel cold and uninviting.
 Consider adding navy blue, purple, or gold mats outside of the bathtub or shower, while keeping the walls a warm, neutral tone such as caramel or dove gray.
-Avoid plumbing disasters during colder weather with these tips.

 While it may seem hard to make such a large space feel cozy, start with a soft wall color and work your way in, focusing on textures, luxurious fabrics, warm wood tones, and colorful artwork and accessories.

 Take inspiration from the warm side of the color wheel, choosing tones that compliment your cabinetry, flooring, and kitchen island.
 Layer the lighting to include accent, task, and undermount lights for added warmth.